Optimize Warehouse Value Added Services with Python

 I am a fan of this library that I have been using in several examples:

-- Samir Saci, Design Pathfinding Algorithm using Google AI to Improve Warehouse Productivity
+- Design a Pathfinding Algorithm using Google AI to Improve Warehouse Productivity

-- Samir Saci, Optimize Workforce Planning using Linear Programming with Python
+- Optimize Workforce Planning using Linear Programming with Python

-Let us try to use this library to find the optimal sequencing to reduce the makespan for this specific set of processes.
+Let us use this library to find the optimal sequencing to reduce the makespan for this specific set of processes.

-You can see above two graphs above representing the initial solution (Naive Solution: 1 job at a time) and the Optimized Solution (Parallel Tasking).
+You can see the two graphs above representing the initial solution (Naive Solution: 1 job at a time) and the Optimized Solution (Parallel Tasking).

 Results